 Nutrition Guide for Half Marathon Training

 Nutrition for running is something I talk about in depth in my online running course, along with the help of a registered dietitian who specializes in athletic performance.
-Many (actually MOST) training plans neglect to talk about nutrition, but it’s one of the most important aspects to training.
+Almost all training plans neglect to talk about nutrition, but it’s one of the most important aspects to training.
 While there are different types of carbs and some are often labeled “good” and “bad”, in reality, when you’re a runner, all types of carbs have their role.
 Read more about carbs and running in this post.
 You can also read about what I recommend to eat before your runs in this post.

 Here are a few guidelines.

 You need carbs while training for a half marathon and probably more than you think since carbohydrates are the body’s most efficient energy source for exercise.
 When we’re running, most of our fuel comes from the stored fat and carbohydrate that’s in our body.
 Those stored fats and carbohydrates come from the food we ate prior to the run (it can come from a few days prior, not just the meal directly before).
 For example, if you eat a meal high in carbs right before you run, then you’ll burn a higher proportion of carbohydrates during the workout.
 This is particularly useful for speed work.